apache/maven-plugins/README-testing.txt

   One day these tests will be unified into whatever "sanctioned" way of doing integration tests becomes.

+Running a single test
+* Comment out the TestCase file
+  For the test case you want to run, you need to manually comment out *ALL* the other tests. e.g.
+    in EclipsePluginIT if you want to run just "testProject65" you need to comment out everything but that one method.

+* Run mvn and tell surefire to only run your TestCase file

+  (See http://maven.apache.org/plugins/maven-surefire-plugin/examples/single-test.html for more details)

+  mvn -Prun-its -Dtest=EclipsePluginIT verify

+* Dont forget to undo this prior to committing

+  You probably wont, since the file will have a massive change set, but you have been warned.

 PluginTestTool
   The bulk of the integration tests are using the old (and obsoleted) method of PluginTestTool.
   These IT tests are invoked via maven-failsafe-plugin:integration-test which looks for JUnit test cases